tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 However.
 This equation is only valid in the __continuous time__ domain, therefore without any modification it is useless in the __discrete time__ domain used by every digital machine.
 You won't be able to create a continuous variable that spans through the duration of the signal from the beginning to the end while taking up every possible value.

-Machines work with _discrete time series_ that has a new property called __resolution__.
+Machines work with _discrete time series_ that has a property called __resolution__.
 Resolution is the link between _continous_ and _discrete_ time domain.
 This property is implemented with __sampling__.
 It tells us how many data points were sampled equidistantly from the continuous signal within a time segment.
 In this way we can represent a continuous signal with discrete data point[^1].

 Therefore the _t_ variable in the equation can be represented as a vector of data points.
 To create such a time vector, you have to choose a sampling interval.

-Let's say you want to use __10 samples per seconds__ (`fs=10Hz`), and you want to have __20 samples__ in your vector.
+Let's say you want to get __10 samples per seconds__ _(fs=10Hz)_, and you want to have __20 samples__ in your vector.
 That also means that your time vector will cover almost __2 seconds__[^2] of continuous time.
-As you can see, the given duration in continuous time is equivalent with the given number of samples if the sampling frequency is known.
+As you can see, as a constraint, the given duration in continuous time is equivalent with the given number of samples if the sampling frequency is known.

 {% gist tiborsimon/619da807c9fe3892eaac %}

 You can test that the `t1` and `t2` vector are exactly the same.
 Both vector starts from zero and ends at 1.9.
-Having the time vector we can generate now a sinusoid signal with a frequency of 1Hz.
+Having the time vector we can generate a sinusoid signal with a frequency of 1Hz.
 This will result 2 periods in the signal:

 {% gist tiborsimon/ec5c237f47cdee3c7794 %}

 If we plot the generated signal, we can see, that it is not a sine signal at all.
-It is a discrete signal, that has values in discrete points as it was expected.
+It is a discrete signal, that has values in discrete points as we expected.

 <img src="/images/smart-sinusoids/signal001.png" />

+This method is one of the 4 main signal generation methods where we link the discrete time signal to the continuous time.
+Having such a connection between the two domain, the signal can be played back with the computer's _digital to analog converter_.

 However.
-There are use cases when you don't want to match up the __continuous__ time with the __discrete__ time, so you don't have to bother with the sampling frequency, and you can generate a time vector from 0 to 1, and pass it to the equation something like this:
+There are other use cases when we don't want to link the __discrete time__ to the __continuous time__, so we don't have to bother with the sampling frequency, and we can generate a time vector from 0 to 1, and pass it to the equation:

 {% gist tiborsimon/f7f3d7a521c01022b41d %}

 The result will be a 100 sample long sinusoid signal, that contains 3 periods.
+But be careful.
+This signal can't be used as the previous one until we specify the sampling frequency.

 <img src="/images/smart-sinusoids/signal002.png" />

-As you can see, generating sinusoids isn't so hard at all.
+As you can see, generating sinusoids in these basic ways isn't so hard at all.
 But you __have to think__ about the method, the formulas and the units.
 This could be very time consuming if you have to think about it every time you want to generate a signal..

 ## Signal generation use cases